mrchantey/beet/docs/src/beetmash/index.md

 # Beetmash

+🚧 work in progress 🚧

-Beetmash a creation platform built upon `beet`.
+Beetmash a planned learning and creation platform for `beet`.